 Camber Sands is so wide and golden you’ll be transported to other shores.
 In fact, this Arabian-looking beach has been used for a number of desert film locations, including ‘Carry On Follow That Camel’.
 The sandy shore stretches for almost five miles, before it starts to turn into shingle towards the eastern end.
-From the western side it’s four miles to the pretty town of Rye, where cobbled streets, proper pubs and rickety old houses make for a charming day trip.
+Dogs on a lead are allowed on the beach, although there are restricted zones from May to September.

 Best for Traversing the most beautiful corner of the South West Coast Path.

 Around 10,000 years ago, water broke through a stack of rocks on the Jurassic Coast and started to create one of the most stunning formations in the UK.
 Now, Durdle Door is a spectacular archway that frames the crystal clear waters beyond it.
 The rock formation is best paired with a visit to nearby Lulworth Cove.
 Just a 30-minute stroll on the coastal path brings you to a sheltered white pebble beach that is almost perfectly circular, offering a haven of relaxation as you watch the boats bobbing in the emerald water.
 The car park can get full at peak times – cycle or arrive early to get a space during the summer months.

 Best for Beautiful barefoot walks along soft white sand by a turquoise sea.

 Small but perfectly formed, this little turquoise bay is the stuff that dreams are made of.
 At least that’s what the ’Poldark’ location scouts thought: they used this beautiful beach on the western foot of Cornwall as the location for a dream sequence in series two.
 But it’s not just actors that like to hang out here: dolphins and basking sharks are sometimes spotted in the calm waters, too.
 The soft, white-shell sand and freshwater stream also makes this a popular beach with families.
-On the granite cliffs above, you’ll also find the legendary Minack Theatre, quite possibly the most attractive open-air theatre in the UK.
+There’s a dog ban from Easter to October 1.

 Best for Channelling your inner Gwyneth Paltrow and re-enacting the beach scene from ‘Shakespeare in Love’.

 Easily one of the best-looking beaches in the UK, Holkham would be flooded with visitors if it were just that little bit closer to London.
 The beach – which makes you feel a million miles from civilisation – has deservedly starred in many a film and pop video, including All Saints’ ‘Pure Shores’.
-An enormous sandy stretch is backed by a verdant nature reserve with a warren of well-signposted walking trails within it; trek through the pinewoods and saltmarshes to see orchids, sea lavender and rare birds.
+An enormous sandy stretch is backed by a verdant nature reserve with a warren of well-signposted walking trails within it.Trek through the pinewoods and saltmarshes to see orchids, sea lavender and rare birds.

 Best for Sunny picnics on the grass overlooking the sea.

-Best for Windswept walks with an ice-cream lunch.
+Best for Windswept walks.

 Best for Making more sandcastles than you can shake a spade at.

 One of north Devon’s best-loved hangouts, Woolacombe is a beast of a beach with miles of uninterrupted golden sand – get into epic sandcastle building and play hide and seek at the dunes.
 A favourite with surfers and families, this beautiful bay also has rock pools for kids to explore.

 Best for Spotting red kite birds among the coastal salt marshes.

 Backed by bushy dunes and lush marshland perfect for bird-spotting, West Wittering beach is a pristine destination.
 Dangerous currents occur at The Hinge, so don’t go splashing around there.